davidpatrickrose/au-limitation/README.md

 ### Purpose

 The limitation language in this repo is language for limitation of liability positions in **Australian** legal agreements.
-The examples assume the use of the LawPatch clause <a href="https://github.com/lawpatch/lawpatch-docs" target="_blank">here</a>.
+The examples assume the use of the LawPatch description clause <a href="https://github.com/lawpatch/lawpatch-docs" target="_blank">here</a>.

 ### Simple Limitations with LawPatch